 Linux System Administration Basics

-This document presents a collection of common issues and useful tips for Linux system administration.
-Whether you’re new to system administration or have been maintaining systems for some time, we hope these tips are helpful regardless of your background or choice in Linux distributions.
+This guide presents a collection of common issues and useful tips for Linux system administration.
+Whether you’re new to system administration or have been maintaining systems for some time, we hope this collection of basic Linux commands will help you manage your system from the command line.

 These tips cover some of the basic steps and issues encountered during the beginning of system configuration.
-We provide a general getting started guide for your convenience if you’re new to Linode and basic Linux system administration.
-Additionally, you may find some of our Introduction to Linux Concepts guide useful.
+We provide a general Getting Started guide for your convenience if you’re new to Linode and basic Linux system administration.
+Additionally, you may find our Introduction to Linux Concepts guide useful.

 Set the Hostname

 Please follow our instructions for setting your hostname.
-Issue the following commands to make sure it is set properly:
+You can use the following commands to make sure it is set properly:

 hostname hostname -f